nyc-crh/site/content/gallery/idiot-school-randalls-island.md

 videoTitle:
 eventname: A school for disabled students operated on Randall’s Island.
 caption: >
- "The Idiot School" on Randall's Island was founded by French educator, Édouard Séguin in 1867.
+ "The Idiot School" on Randalls Island was founded by French educator, Édouard Séguin in 1867.
 The school was designed for students with intellectual and developmental disabilities"
 archive_source: >
  The Miriam and Ira D. Wallach Division of Art, Prints and Photographs: Picture Collection, The New York Public Library.
 "The idiot school" The New York Public Library Digital Collections.
 1867.
 source_link: https://digitalcollections.nypl.org/items/510d47e0-d6d7-a3d9-e040-e00a18064a99